-The student must discuss in person the disputed grade with the instructor of the course within ten (10) days of notification of the grade.
-If the dispute remains unresolved, the student may initiate a formal appeal.
+Prior to implementing the formal appeal process, the student must discuss in person the disputed grade with the instructor of the course within ten days of notification of the grade.
+The faculty member will respond in writing with a copy to the student and the Assistant Dean, Enrollment and Student Services.
+If the dispute remains unresolved, the student may then initiate a formal appeal.